 There are some small mentions of the Voyager storyline, which is why I said in part one not to watch it until now!

 Enterprise took an about turn and rather than push the timeline forward it’s set before the original series.
 In Enterprise, humanity is a fledgling interstellar civilisation and the federation doesn’t exist yet.

 The warp drive is far less powerful and the ship is slow by Star Trek standards.
-The crew are wary of their new transporter technology.
+The crew is wary of their new transporter technology.
 There are no photon torpedoes or phasers.